-The Fujifilm X70 is the answer to those who want amazing image quality in as small of a package as possible.
+The Fujifilm X70 is the answer for those who want amazing image quality in as small a package as possible.
 It has a lot of the same things we love about the X100T, but is much smaller and much lighter.
-In terms of image quality, it might be the best camera I’ve used that’s still small enough to fit in your pocket.
+Regarding image quality, it might be the best camera I’ve used that’s still small enough to fit in your pocket.

-Sounds great right?
-That’s what I thought, but I actually don’t love it.
+Sounds great, right?
+That’s what I thought, but I don’t love it.
 Here is why . . .

 Fujifilm X70 Review